maxkirchoff/cuteonme/README.md

 Read more about [how it works](/awesm/cuteonme/blob/master/docs/how-it-works.md)

-Or just go take a look at the code
+Or just go take a look at the code.
+The live site uses the performance branch, which has additional logic for features like the Google Chrome extension, Embed.ly item previews, and asynchronous Twitter friend lists.
+As these features complicate the code, we recommend reviewing the <code>master</code> branch first.

 ### Code Guide